budik21/fapi-docs/docs/api-guide/objects-business/stats/stats-player-match.md

 import TabItem from '@theme/TabItem';

 ## Dependencies
-Object `playerstats` is a child of `Match` object.
+Object `playerStats` is a child of `Match` object.

 ## Object description
 See [Player Match Stats](./../../../api-reference/objects/PlayerMatchStatsV2) chapter.

 ## Business purpose
 :::info[no-header]
-The `playerstats` object aggregates performance statistics for all players participating in a match.
+The `playerStats` object aggregates performance statistics for all players participating in a match.
 Each statistic is composed of a metric key (such as `SHOTS_TOTAL` or `GOALS_PREVENTED`) and its corresponding numeric value (integer or float).

 For a complete list of supported metrics, please refer to the [Player Match Stats Enum](./../../../api-reference/enums/PlayerMatchMetric).